jamiecoleman92/katacoda-scenarios/kubeconfig/step1.md

-## Start up minikube
+Firstly lets just make sure our Kubernetes environment is set up by running the following command:

-Firstly create your Kubernetes cluster using minikube.
-Execute the following command to get a cluster set up:
+`kubectl version`{{execute}}

-`minikube start`{{execute}}
+You should now see the versions of your kubectl client and cluster.
+If so your environment is all set up.
+If you do not see the version of your Kubernetes server wait a few moments and repeat the previous command until it is shown.

-This will take around 30 seconds to complete denoted by the $ sign’s reappearance.
+Now you need to navigate into the projects directory that has been provided for you:

-Now lets just do a quick check to make sure our Kubernetes environment is up and running by executing the following command:
+`cd guide-kubernetes-microprofile-config/start`{{execute}}

-`kubectl get nodes`{{execute}}
+The two microservices you will deploy are called name and ping.
+The name microservice displays a brief greeting and the name of the container that it runs in.
+The ping microservice pings the Kubernetes Service that encapsulates the pod running the name microservice.
+The ping microservice demonstrates how communication can be established between pods inside a cluster.
+To build these applications, run the following command;

-If you see the minikube node status as not ready then you may have to wait 5-15 seconds for it to become available.
-Once it has the status **Ready** you can then move on to the next step.
+`mvn package`{{execute}}